 Prevention of Transmission of Zoonoses

 Cats are not really dangerous creatures to keep in the home in relation to zoonotic diseases.
-What is important is you know and institute measures in the home to prevent transmission of these diseases.
+What is important is you know and institute measures in the home to prevent transmission of these cat diseases to humans.
 Here are measures that can be done to keep you and your family safe.

 First of all, persons with weak and compromised immune systems should have minimal contact with animals that may transmit infections.
 If pregnant or immunocompromised, have other people in the household clean the litterbox in the meantime.
 If not possible, then they must be especially careful and take measures to protect themselves.

 Avoid hugging and kissing a sick pet.
 Keep in mind that for some cat diseases, even after your cat has apparently recovered from illness, infectious organisms may still be shed in the pet’s feces and body fluids for some weeks.
 Ask your veterinarian about the risks.

 Frequent handwashing is paramount in the prevention of transmission of majority of diseases including zoonotic diseases from cats.
 Wash hands after touching the cat, handling cat tick and fleas, cleaning the litterbox or gardening.
 It is best if you wear gloves to protect the bare skin of the hands when performing these activities.
 When gardening, consciously look out for animal feces in the soil and avoid contact with them.

 Indoor and outdoor sanitation

 Maintain sanitation in the household.
 Control the presence of rodents.
 Place litterbox far from areas in the house where food is stored, prepared or eaten.
 Likewise do not allow cats to get on tabletops Follow proper food-handling procedures to reduce the risk of transmission of infectious microbes from contaminated food.
 Do not allow cats on tabletops especially in places where food is being prepared.
 Do not let the cat lick utensils.